FONA & THE NATIONAL ARBORETUM

 Friends of the National Arboretum (FONA) was founded in 1982 as an independent 501(c)(3).
 FONA serves as the primary private partner of the U.S. National Arboretum in Washington, D.C.
-We preserve and enhance this vibrant public space and facilitate experiential programs that instill a love of plants, nature, and the outdoors in all who visit the Arboretum.
-We also promote the overarching research and education mission of the Arboretum.
+We support and celebrate the science, beauty, and community impact of the U.S. National Arboretum through education, engagement, and access to nature.

 Past Accomplishments